Drive On (album): Background

 In the afterglow of The Hoople (1974), a live album Live was quickly released, after which the guitarist Ariel Bender was replaced by Mick Ronson.
-Mott The Hoople ended when vocalist/songwriter/guitarist Hunter left the group to form a solo band, with accompaniment from Ronson.
+Mott The Hoople ended when vocalist/songwriter/rhythm guitarist Hunter left the group to form a solo band with Ronson.

-In January 1975, Ray Major and lead singer Nigel Benjamin were added to continue the group, which abbreviated its name to Mott.
-The new line-up consisted of Pete Watts, Dale Griffin and Morgan Fisher, along with guitarists Major (formerly of Opal Butterfly, Hackensack, and a brief stint with Andy Fraser and Frankie Miller) and the relatively unknown Benjamin.
+In January 1975, Ray Majors and lead singer Nigel Benjamin were added to continue the group, which abbreviated its name to Mott.
+The new line-up consisted of Pete Watts, Dale Griffin and Morgan Fisher, along with guitarist Majors (formerly of Opal Butterfly, Hackensack, and brief stints with Andy Fraser and Frankie Miller) and the relatively unknown frontman Benjamin.

-Watts did the lion's share of songwriting, supplemented by Griffin and Major.
+Watts did the lion's share of songwriting, supplemented by Griffin and Majors.
 Mott "arranged, produced and directed" Drive On, and it was co-engineered by Geoff Emerick.

-This line-up released only one more album, Shouting and Pointing (1976), which also sold poorly.
-Drive On was the last studio album in British charts for the band.
+This line-up released only one more album, Shouting and Pointing (1976), which was similarly a commercial disappointment compared to prior efforts, particularly in the United States.
+Drive On was also the last studio album by the band to reach the UK Albums Chart, peaking at number 45 on a one week stint in the charts.

+A remastered version was released in CD format in 2006 by Wounded Bird Records in US.